 Process: Agile/Scrum, ITIL, Prince2

-Projects included "BMW i (Ordering)", "EU Central Stock 2", "New Sales Priorities", "HP Quality Center Migration", "US Bikes Migration", and "China Bikes".
+Supported business with complex analysis and joined multiple projects like “BMW i (Ordering)”, “EU Central Stock 2”, “New Sales Priorities”, “HP Quality Center Migration”, “US Bikes Migration”, and “China Bikes”.

 Environment: Citrix, .NET, MS SQL Server, C#, SwordFish CMS, XML, XSD, SOAP, API, nearshore development